Did you know that bed bugs can climb on walls to avoid even the bed bug traps?

 Methods of Bed Bug Control: Traps

-First of all, bed bug traps are a preventative measure to protect you and your family from bed bugs.
-They are best used as tool to monitor if you have bed bugs, not as a bed bug killer.
+First of all, a bed bug trap is a preventative measure to protect you and your family from bed bugs.
+They are best used as tool to monitor if you have bed bugs, not as a bed bug killer (this is a common misconception).

 Bed bugs are not fleas – they aren't able to jump long distances.
 The usual mode of transportation for bed bugs is to crawl across surfaces.
 Bed bug traps are designed to intercept them.